sienar-cms/sienar/docs/devs/guides/plugin-providers/adding-menu-items/index.md

 Sienar enables developers to create menus for their plugins (or alter menus for other plugins) with the `IMenuProvider` interface.

-**NOTE**: While it's possible to configure the `IMenuProvider` anywhere, it's only intended to be configured via a plugin.
-The behavior of configuring plugin providers outside a plugin is undefined, and will likely result in unexpected functionality.
-For that reason, every example will show you how to configure the `IMenuProvider` via the `ISienarPlugin.SetupMenu()` method.

 ## Overview

 In Sienar, a "menu" is semantically identical to a website navigation menu.
 It may appear horizontally across the top of a page or vertically within a sidebar.
 Each menu has a unique string name, which can be used to access that menu from different plugins or even from Blazor components.